Nymphaea loriana: Vegetative characteristics

 Nymphaea loriana has branching, 2 cm wide rhizomes.
 The membranous submerged leaves are 8-10 cm long, and 8-12 cm wide.
 The suborbicular to ovate-elliptic, 10–21 cm long, and 8-18 cm wide floating leaves have a papery texture.
 The adaxial leaf surface is green, and the abaxial leaf surface is bright green with occasional purple colouration.

 Generative characteristics

 The 7.5–10 cm wide flowers have four sepals, and 12–21 petals.
 The androecium consists of 33–48 yellow stamens.
 The gynoecium consists of 8–11 carpels.
 The 2-2.5 cm wide fruits with coiled peduncles bear 3.5-4 mm long, 2.5-3 mm wide, arillate, greenish-brown, ovoid, smooth seeds.

 Reproduction

 Generative reproduction

 Despite being of hybrid origin, Nymphaea loriana is fertile.

 Taxonomy

 Publication

 It was first described by John Harry Wiersema, Carl Barre Hellquist, and Thomas Borsch in 2014.

 Type specimen

-The type specimen was collected by John Harry Wiersema, Carl Barre Hellquist, and Thomas Borsch in Egg Lake, south of Cumberland House, Saskatchewa, Canada on the 18th of August 2000.
+The type specimen was collected by John Harry Wiersema, Carl Barre Hellquist, and Thomas Borsch in Egg Lake, south of Cumberland House, Saskatchewan, Canada on the 18th of August 2000.